 Bus – Buses from Sydney take 3 hrs and 45 minutes.
 The bus from Melbourne takes about 9 hours.
 Tickets can be as low as $25 from Sydney when booked in advance.
 Check Murrays and Greyhound website for the best prices.

-Train – The train service from Sydney will about 4 hours and 10 minutes.
+Train – The train service from Sydney will take about 4 hours and 10 minutes.
 There are two or three direct services per day, depending on demand.
 The cheapest place to book your ticket is directly on their website.
 There is no direct service from Melbourne, there is a bus/train combo, but it takes a long time.
 The train terminates in Kingston where you can join a bus to the city (20 mins travel time).

 Fly – There are regular flights from most states thanks to business travellers, but prices are not usually all that attractive.
 Bus service from the airport (Bus 11) will get you to the city for about $5.

 Canberra operates bus and light rail services that link the suburbs to Civic (the city centre).
 You can read about the ticketing system, MyWay.
 Single tickets cost $3.22 and are valid for 90 minutes.
 A daily cap of $9.60 applies.

 Most useful for visitors is the free Cultural Loop Service.
 The service operates from 9 am-5 pm on an hourly schedule.
 There is info that this service may have ceased, but I will update this when I can confirm.

 - Parliament House